DeanAyalon/DeanAyalon/readme.md

 ## About me
 I love math, philosophy, fiction and basically any type of science, learning is awesome and I never wish to stop!

-Though my deteriorating eyesight has made it a struggle, I still try to read as much as I can, with my favorite genres being psychological/phylosophical horror and complex mysteries.
+Though my deteriorating eyesight has made it a struggle, I still try to read as much as I can, with my favorite genres being psychological/philosophical horror and complex mysteries.<br>
 I absolutely loved **Think of a Number by John Verdon** and its sequels, got any similar suggestions for me?

 ## Development
 I lean toward backend, but can manage the whole stack.<br>